Exhibition

 Inspiring climate action

-An interview with the curatorial team, published in Koozarch, 19 July 2023
+An interview with the curator and some of the exhibitors, published in Koozarch, 19 July 2023

 This year's Danish pavilion shines a spotlight on nature-based design solutions in the struggle against global challenges.
 The Danish exhibition aims to raise awareness of the dilemma between having buildings and homes near the coast and the severe effects of climate change on our coastal landscapes.
 Curated by Josephine Michau, the pavilion consists of research-based and innovative architectural design solutions based in nature.
 In this interview, we talk about the importance of production practices that have the least possible carbon footprint, how the climate crisis can very well be a crisis of imagination and what Copenhagen can do to achieve an actual equitable energy transition.